LukaszCmielowski/prototypes/AutoML/dev_preview_content/readme.md

 | **How you run it** | AI Pipelines UI, API (programmatic) |

 You can register and serve the models AutoML produces using RHOAI Model Registry and KServe separately. **Not in scope:** Non-tabular data (e.g., images, text), traditional hyperparameter tuning as the primary method, unsupervised learning.

+### 1.3.
+How it works under the hood

+AutoML runs as a pipeline on Red Hat OpenShift AI, powered by AutoGluon and orchestrated by Kubeflow Pipelines.
+Your data is accessed securely via RHOAI Connections (S3 credentials stored as Kubernetes secrets).
+Model Registry and KServe are not part of the run; you use them separately to register or serve the models AutoML produces.
+For implementation details and the pipeline source, see [References](#10-references).

 ---